 AWS has comprehensive security capabilities to satisfy the most demanding requirements, and Amazon Redshift provides data security out-of-the-box at no extra cost.

-Network isolation: Amazon Redshift enables you to configure firewall rules to control network access to your data warehouse cluster.
-You can run Redshift inside Amazon Virtual Private Cloud (VPC) to isolate your data warehouse cluster in your own virtual network and connect it to your existing IT infrastructure using an industry-standard encrypted IPsec VPN.
+Network isolation: Amazon Redshift lets you configure firewall rules to control network access to your data warehouse cluster.
+You can run Amazon Redshift inside Amazon Virtual Private Cloud (VPC) to isolate your data warehouse cluster in your own virtual network and connect it to your existing IT infrastructure using an industry-standard encrypted IPsec VPN.

-Tokenization: Amazon Lambda user-defined functions (UDFs) enable you to use an AWS Lambda function as a UDF in Amazon Redshift and invoke it from Redshift SQL queries.
-This functionality enables you to write custom extensions for your SQL query to achieve tighter integration with other services or third-party products.
-You can write Lambda UDFs to enable external tokenization, data masking, identification or de-identification of data by integrating with vendors like Protegrity, and protect or unprotect sensitive data based on a user’s permissions and groups, in query time.
+Tokenization: Amazon Lambda user-defined functions (UDFs) lets you use an AWS Lambda function as a UDF in Amazon Redshift and invoke it from Redshift SQL queries.
+With this functionality you can to write custom extensions for your SQL query to achieve tighter integration with other services or third-party products.
+You can write Lambda UDFs to enable external tokenization, data masking, identification or de-identification of data by integrating with vendors such as Protegrity, and protect or unprotect sensitive data based on a user’s permissions and groups, in query time.